-The Sync by 50 offer a nice compliment of onboard controls, a more attractive styling and form factor plus an onboard mic along with a in-line mic on the cable for wired listening without the need for batteries.
-The noise cancelling is of the passive variety and the headphones themselves come in your choice of Shadow Black and Cool Silver.
+The Sync by 50 offers a nice complement of onboard controls, a more attractive styling and form factor plus an onboard mic along with an in-line mic on the cable for wired listening without the need for batteries.
+The noise-cancelling is of the passive variety and the headphones themselves come in your choice of Shadow Black and Cool Silver.
 We also recommend our post on the best over-ear headphones.

 We’re rocking out with the Shadow Black version sent to us.
 They are aesthetically more appealing than the Cool Silver, which is more of a gray than silver, anyway.
-The package itself includes the main wireless Sync by 50 on-ear headphones, hard shell carrying case, detachable cable with 3-click control and in-line mic, a soft-touch cleaning cloth, manual, product brochure and series of stickers.
+The package itself includes the main wireless Sync by 50 on-ear headphones, a hard shell carrying case, detachable cable with 3-click control and in-line mic, a soft-touch cleaning cloth, manual, product brochure, and a series of stickers.

-Pairing the Sync by 50 is a pretty intuitive affair and sound is very good once connected.
-The 40mm drivers server the unit well.
-Plus the aptX technology results in higher quality sound that what I heard from the over-ear Street by 50 from SMS.
-There a higher level of clarity, even during tracks with deeper heavy bass.
+Pairing the Sync by 50 is a pretty intuitive affair and the sound is very good once connected.
+The 40mm drivers serve the unit well.
+Plus the aptX technology results in a higher quality sound than what I heard from the over-ear Street by 50 from SMS.
+There is a higher level of clarity, even during tracks with deeper heavy bass.
 The midranges are fine and on par with that heard from big brother.
-But the highs benefit as well from the enhanced clarity so stringed instruments and other treble related tones fill out the soundstage more audibly.
+But the highs benefit as well from the enhanced clarity so stringed instruments and other treble-related tones fill out the soundstage more audibly.
 We ran through Reggae, Dubstep, Jazz, Rock, Classical and Caribbean tunes.
 There is little to warm up to on these.
 From the first listen we were pleased.

 The appeal is emboldened by the immense comfort.
 The super plush foam leather padding creates mobile pillows for your ears.
 The plastic frame offers ample flexibility.
 Plus the unit is super light and folds up like many other headies for added ease and mobility.

-Bottom Line: The SMS Sync by 50 are a great set of cans.
+Bottom Line: The SMS Sync by 50 is a great set of cans.
 My only major complaint is the price.
 At $230 these are not that easy to come by.
 But if your heart is set on Bluetooth, you could do a lot worse.
-The comfort, performance and a 12hr battery life leaves this one high on the ever-growing mountain of wireless Bluetooth headphones.
+The comfort, performance, and a 12hr battery life leave this one high on the ever-growing mountain of wireless Bluetooth headphones.